-WinCC is a powerful HMI system for use under Microsoft Windows XP, Windows Vista and Microsoft Windows Server 2003.
-HMI stands for "Human Machine Interface", i.e. the interface between the person and the machine.
+WinCC is a high performance HMI system for use with Microsoft Windows XP, Windows 7, Windows Server 2003 and Windows Server 2008.
+HMI is the acronym for "Human Machine Interface" ergo the interface between humans and machines.
 WinCC allows the operation and observance of the processes that run in a machine.
 The communication between WinCC and the machine takes place via an automation system.